-Steffi Graf one of the greatest women tennis players of all-time winning 22 grand slam singles titles and only player in tennis history to achieve Golden Slam by winning all four Grand Slam singles titles and the Olympic gold medal in a single year in 1988.
+Steffi Graf is one of the greatest women tennis players of all-time winning 22 grand slam singles titles and the only player in tennis history to achieve Golden Slam by winning all four Grand Slam singles titles and the Olympic gold medal in a single year in 1988.

-She was ranked World No.1 for consecutive 186 weeks from August 1987 to March 1991 and an overall record of 377 weeks.
+She was ranked World No.1 for consecutive 186 weeks from August 1987 to March 1991 and had an overall record of 377 weeks.

 Who is Steffi Graf?